2022

 November

 I spent a lot of October and November making some fonts and implementing them and (purchased) layered fonts on this site.
 I've barely used any of it of course.
-The header of this page uses a layered font I bought, Show.
+EDIT: I've redesigned the site and only use typefaces I've made myself now.

 A screenshot of a layered font test, and a chunk of a carrot cake I made.